KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 | 1GU | 2.5GU |
 | 2GU | 5GU |

-> An enemy affected by Kaeya’s E has 2GU Cryo.
-Using Diluc’s E \(1GU\) removes 2.5GU worth of Cyro aura because strong melt occurs when the trigger is Pyro.
+> An enemy affected by Kaeya’s E has 2B Cryo.
+Using Diluc’s E \(1A\) removes 2.5GU worth of Cyro aura because strong melt occurs when the trigger is Pyro.
 This leaves us with 0GU Cryo as gauges cannot go below zero.

 ## Crystallize and Swirl

 Geo and Anemo can only be used as the trigger for crystallize and swirl reactions respectively.
 All Geo/Anemo triggers have a 0.625x modifier.
+Because Geo and Anemo cannot be applied as auras, they do not have an associated decay rate, so Geo and Anemo sources will only be refered to in GU.

 | Elemental Gauge of Source | After Unit Modifier |
 | :--- | :--- |